 SelRoti ; the most delicious rings.

 A jovial occasion, throng of guests and a first-rate feast to serve.
-Well, asfor us Nepalese, eating and dining has always been a divine part of thesefestive seasons.
-Every home you come across in this time, have their finest assistance to provide, exclusively in relation to food and cooking.
+Well, as for us Nepalese, eating and dining has always been a divine part during our festive seasons.
+Every home you come across, have their finest assistance to provide, exclusively in relation to food and cooking.
 By a wide margin, this time of the year is all about celebration and fare.
 Furthermore to get on, Dashian and Tihar, the most awaited festivals for all the Nepalese, have thousands of varieties in terms of food.
-And the circles of Sel Roti are the main and one of everyone’s favorite.
-Nepali doughnut, the all-time cherished Sel roti is basically a Nepali traditional foods that has been taken as a treat since very old.
-Not only is it eaten during Dashian and Tihar but is famous during weddings and other ceremonies as well.
+And the circles of Sel Roti are amongst the main and one of everyone’s favorite.
+Nepali doughnut, the all-time cherished Sel roti is basically a Nepali traditional food that has been taken as a treat since very beginning.
+Not only is it eaten during Dashian and Tihar but is also famous during weddings and other ceremonies as well.
 It is famous in Nepal and places having Nepali tribe in India such as Darjeeling, Sikkim and Kalimpong.
 It symbolizes Nepalese and their culture.

 The ingredients used for the preparation of this delicacy